 Well, it looks like that without the arrows at least.

-We included the arrows to show you that we aren’t all talk here – we do walk the walk.
+We included the arrows to show you that we aren’t all talking here – we do walk the walk.
 Even if thine walks be sometimes silly.

 SEO literally matches up people who want your products with your business.